MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/validating-windows-drivers.md

 ### Targeting current and earlier versions of Windows

-Each run of InfVerif tests a single ruleset, for example `/w` (Windows driver compatibility) or `/k` (Windows Update compatibility).
+Each run of InfVerif tests a single ruleset, for example `/w` (Windows driver compatibility) or `/k` (Hardware Dev Center submission).
 If your INF contains syntax introduced in a more recent version of Windows and you also want to target previous Windows versions, use [INF decorations](../install/inf-manufacturer-section.md) to mark version-specific INF entries and then run InfVerif multiple times, for example:

 ```inf
 infverif /k <INF file>